Fred Rogers's 1969 United States Senate testimony

 On May 1, 1969, Fred Rogers, the creator and host of Mister Rogers' Neighborhood, testified before the United States Senate Commerce Subcommittee on Telecommunications and Media to oppose a proposed 50% reduction in federal funding for public broadcasting.
 President Richard Nixon's administration had suggested cutting the budget from $20 million to $10 million.
 Rogers's six-minute testimony emphasized the emotional and educational value of children's programming, advocating for the importance of non-commercial media in child development.
-His sincere and composed delivery notably influenced Senator John Pastore, the subcommittee chair, who responded favorably to Rogers's appeal.
+His sincere and composed delivery notably influenced United States Senator John Pastore, the subcommittee's chair, who responded favorably to Rogers's appeal.
 The testimony is credited with securing the full $20 million funding and is regarded as a pivotal moment in the history of public broadcasting in the United States.

 Context

 In the late 1960s, the United States sought to enhance educational and cultural programming accessible to the public.
 This initiative led to the enactment of the Public Broadcasting Act of 1967, which established the Corporation for Public Broadcasting (CPB).
 The CPB was designed as a private, nonprofit corporation to promote and support public broadcasting.

 By 1969, the CPB relied heavily on federal funding to support its initiatives.
 U.S. President Lyndon Johnson had proposed a $20 million bill for the creation of the Public Broadcasting Service (PBS) before he left office, but his successor, Richard Nixon, wanted to cut the funding to $10 million amidst the Vietnam War.
 This proposal raised concerns among educators, broadcasters, and the public, who feared that such a reduction would hinder the growth and accessibility of educational content.

 In response to the proposed budget cuts, the Senate Subcommittee on Communications held hearings to discuss the implications of reduced funding for public broadcasting.
 Fred Rogers, the creator and host of Mister Rogers' Neighborhood, was invited to testify.
 The clip of Rogers's testimony, which was televised and has since been viewed by millions of people on the internet, helped to secure funding for PBS for many years afterward.
 He appeared before the subcommittee on May 1, 1969.